Agile emphasis to estimate a story in Story point instead of hours.

 You don’t give an exact number explaining how complex the story is and how long it’ll take to develop – you give a rough “estimate”.

-Here are the examples of relative sizing and its estimation points to develop following automobiles:
+Here are the examples of relative sizing and its estimation points to develop following vehicles:

 Advantages of using story points for estimating work

-For each story to be sized, do the following as a team (Product Owner, Core Scrum team including developers, testers and scrum master).
+For each story to be sized, do the following as a team (Product Owner, Scrum master & Team member).

-Product Owner or Proxy PO will answer questions and provide explanation about what exactly this story entails.
+Product Owner will answer questions and provide explanation about what exactly this story entails.

 These can be bullet points on the story card or text in the “notes” section of a tool.
 This is best done by Scrum Master who can add these details as and when discussions are on.